What is Planned Order Receipt? – clear calculation, 1 example

 What is the difference between planned order receipts and planned order releases?

-The difference is that planned order receipt indicates the date on which the order needs to be received, whereas the planned order release indicates the date on which the order needs to be placed to receive the goods on time.
+The difference is that the planned order receipt indicates the date on which the order needs to be received, whereas the planned order release indicates the date on which the order needs to be placed to receive the goods on time.